ankitmishraindia/Meditation-Course-Frontend/README.md

 ```
   npm run dev
 ```
+#### First way:change page code
 5. Now you can change your page.js file in src/app  for desired output.

+#### Second way: change in json

+5. You can also change page without making changes in page code.
+Go to src/Data and change page

 ### How to create